seastan/lotr-lcg-set-generator/README.md

 4. Install Backup and Sync from Google (if it's not installed yet) and make sure that the folder with the artwork is being synced.

+    If you plan to automatically upload images to Google Drive (see the configuration below), go to `Preferences` -> `Settings` and uncheck `Show warning when you remove items from a shared folder`.

 5. Install Strange Eons and the custom plugin, see https://github.com/seastan/lotr-lcg-se-plugin for details.

 6. Install the latest GIMP version from https://www.gimp.org/downloads/.